A UNIVERSAL TURING MACHINE

 What is a Universal Turing Machine?

 Some years ago I learned that McSorley's Bar was one of the favored places for the human "computers" who did the book-keeping work in lower Manhattan's Wall Street sector.
 This was, of course, well before the time of Alan Turing and the information age revolution.
 McSorley's had a sawdust floor and was restricted to men only.
-This restriction was lifted during the 1960's.
+(This restriction was lifted during the 1960's).
 In the 19th and early 20th Centuries only men were employed to do the manual book keeping work on Wall Street.
 Many, who lived in upper Manhattan, would stop at McSorley's for an ale on the way home.

 I recall visiting McSorley's in the 1960's as a tribute to John Sloan who was one of my favorite American Painters.
 And I admired this painting.
 From my perspective now, knowing that many of these clients at the end of the working day were the "computers" of that time, I view this work with a special appreciation.
-Comparing these human computers to a hardwired Universal Turing Machine makes me pause.
+Comparing these human computers to a electronic Universal Turing Machines makes me pause.